nhatanh-zen8/presentation/generics/generics.md

   familiar first order predicate logic we learned and used in highschool's math classes.

 # Conclusion
-- We'll finally at the end of our rather lengthy tour (is it actually almost a journey at this point?) around the land of generics.
+- We are finally at the end of our rather lengthy tour (is it actually almost a journey at this point?) around the land of generics.
 We brushed up the foundation of polymorphism and dive deeper into parametric polymorphism - generics - in particular, and its interplay when coexisting with other kinds of polymorphism with type bounds and variances.
 We then investigated how generics are typically implemented, and what implications the implementation approaches have over the performance of our generic